 Cancer Research Program

 The Cancer Research Program was formed in May 2014 in an effort to enhance the cancer research focus across the School of Public Health and Preventive Medicine’s clinical and public health activities.
-The Program is led by Professor John Zalcberg, a medical oncologist and cancer researcher with over 20 years’ experience.

 The Cancer Research Program primarily works to create and maintain clinical quality registries with a view to improving health care and patient outcomes.
 Within these registries, population-based data on diagnosis, treatment and outcomes is collected and assessed.
 The information is used to highlight variations in care, and is fed back to health services in benchmarked reports.
 By identifying areas for improvement, health services can implement changes to advance and streamline care.